SeanMcP/seanmcp.com/articles/how-to-open-dev-tools.md

 ---
-title: How to open Dev Tools
+title: How to open the Dev Tools
 description: A comprehensive guide for opening the dev tools in Chrome and Firefox
 date: 2020-04-15
 tags: